siddhant-Ghosh30/Unit_conversion/README.md

 # Unit_conversion
-This is part my IMB intro to HTML, CSS and JavaScript course
+This is part a IMB intro to HTML, CSS and JavaScript course.